 Student organizations have the opportunity to petition the Student Government for extra funds for certain events.
 The SGA through the Vice President of Student Life and the Committee of Student Life then review the petition to ensure that funding the event does not violate any of the university’s regulations, and then decide what amount of money to allocate.

-In order to be considered, a Co-Sponsorship Form must be typed and submitted at least six weeks prior to the event’s date.
+In order to be considered, a Co-Sponsorship Form must be submitted at least six weeks prior to the event’s date.